Photo courtesy @freerangemandi

 - Find books on local hikes at your local bookstore like Jerry Schad and Scott Turner’s “Afoot & Afield San Diego County: 281 Spectacular Outings Along the Coast, Foothills, Mountains, and Desert.”

-- Ask employees at your local REI.
+- Ask employees at your local REI or outdoor retailer.

 - Ask your friends for recommendations.